InfoCision Stadium–Summa Field: Naming rights

 The stadium is named for InfoCision Management Corporation and the playing field for Summa Health System.
 In the press tower on the stadium's west side, the club seating is named after the Columbus-based Huntington Bancshares and the press box for the local Towpath Credit Union.
 Principal naming rights for the stadium were purchased through a personal donation by Gary Taylor, Founder and Chairman of InfoCision Management Corporation, a firm based in nearby Bath Township that operates call centers.
 Through Taylor's $10 million donation to the university, InfoCision secured naming rights for the stadium for 20 years.

 Summa Health System, an Ohio Non-Profit Hospital, purchased (by means of its for-profit insurance company, SummaCare) 20 years of naming rights for the field with a $5 million donation.
 FirstMerit Corporation, a financial services company headquartered in Akron, purchased naming rights for the club level seating of the press tower for 10 years.
 Naming rights were transferred to Columbus-based Huntington after the buyout of FirstMerit.
+When the deal expired in 2023, that level was re-named in honor of Hudson based Kaulig Companies.
 Towpath Credit Union pledged $100,000 over five years to secure naming rights to the press box located in top level of the press tower until 2013, with an additional option for a 5-year extension through 2018.
+When that expired, the Press Box was renamed in honor of the Montrose Auto Group of car dealerships.